 Kirkenes is a border city

-Kirkenes’s multi-ethnic origins are visible in the Cyrillic street signs around the city, in the Orthodox St. Georgs Chapel of the eastern Sami, in the Art Nuevo churches in Neiden and Svanhold and in the Finnish language speaking Bugøynes to the west.
+Kirkenes’s multi-ethnic origins are visible in the Cyrillic street signs around the city, in the Orthodox St. Georgs Chapel of the eastern Sami, in the National Romantic churches in Neiden and Svanhovd and in the Finnish language speaking village of Bugøynes to the west.
 The dramatic history of this frontier appears in many war memoirs, as the city lay right at the front line for three years, being only km from the Russian Border.
 Kven culture also has strong historical roots here.

 King crab tastes better than it looks